CNugteren/NLWeer/README.md

 But there are reasons as well not to use NLWeer (for now at least):

 * It doesn't produce a rain-forecast graph for your location
-* It doesn't include a written weather forecast
 * It doesn't include data from Buienradar (yet)